single-spa/single-spa/README.md

 import * as singleSpa from 'single-spa';

 const appName = 'app1';

-/* The loading function is a function that returns a promise that resolves with the javascript module that is the child application.
+/* The loading function is a function that returns a promise that resolves with the javascript child application module.
  * The purpose of it is to facilitate lazy loading -- single-spa will not download the code for a child application until it needs to.
- * In this example, import() is supported in webpack and returns a promise, but single-spa works with any loading function that returns a Promise.
+ * In this example, import() is supported in webpack and returns a Promise, but single-spa works with any loading function that returns a Promise.
  */
 const loadingFunction = () => import('./app1/app1.js');

 /* Single-spa does some top-level routing to determine which child application is active for any url.
 You can implement this routing any way you'd like.
  * One useful convention might be to prefix the url with the name of the app that is active, to keep your top-level routing simple.
  */